What is Document Content Analysis? How it differs from Document Management. (Part 1)

 (This is the first of two blog posts.)

 We work with corporate entities both in the IT and Bid Compliance space.
-With few exceptions, these organisations currently use, or are looking to use Microsoft Sharepoint.
+With few exceptions, these organizations currently use, or are looking to use Microsoft Sharepoint.
 VisibleThread does use its own repository based on subversion or equally can integrate with Sharepoint, so we work with many Sharepoint customers.

-In any case, we’ve seen a number of organisations deploy Sharepoint in ‘vanilla’ form or with low levels of structural enforcement.
+In any case, we’ve seen a number of organizations deploy Sharepoint in ‘vanilla’ form or with low levels of structural enforcement.
 They often take the basic free copy of Sharepoint called Windows Sharepoint Services and deploy it with fairly minimal configuration.

 This can tend to lead to a ‘wild west’ scenario, where pretty much anything goes.
 The almost certain indicator that you are there is when you ask a colleague for a document and the response is: “it’s out on Sharepoint”.
 You have no clue as to where it might be; what site?
 What folder?
 You may just throw your hands in the air, sigh in exasperation and end up trawling through your e-mail threads or hard drive for the document.
 Well, at least you found a version of the document, right!